WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 This document explores how a server can send particular responses that are authoritative for an origin, when the server itself is not authoritative for that origin.
-For now, it focuses on the constraints covering any such mechanism.
+For now, the appendices containing use cases and requirements should be treated as more confident than the proposal itself.

 --- note_Note_to_Readers